The Dentist: Plot

 Dr. Alan Feinstone is a Los Angeles dentist who, despite his professional success, quietly suffers from extreme obsessive–compulsive disorder and is preoccupied with cleanliness and perfection.
 On the day of his wedding anniversary, Alan discovers his wife Brooke is cheating on him with the poolman, Matt.
 After they finish, Alan retrieves his pistol and follows Matt in his car.
-He is led to Paula Roberts's house, a friend of Brooke's.
+He is led to Paula Roberts' house, a friend of Brooke's.
 Alan invents a story about a surprise party for Brooke and watches Paula invite Matt inside.
 Paula's dog attacks Alan, and he shoots it in self-defense.
 After returning to his car, he drives to work.

-At his dental practice, Alan's first appointment goes poorly when he hallucinates a child has rotten teeth and accidentally stabs him.
+At his dental practice, Alan's first appointment goes poorly when he hallucinates a child patient having rotten teeth and accidentally stabs him.
 As Detective Gibbs investigates the death of Paula's dog, Alan sees his second patient, April Reign, a beauty queen.
-Alan hallucinates she is his wife, and, while she is unconscious, takes off her pantyhose and fondles her before choking her.
+Alan hallucinates that she is his wife and, while she is unconscious, takes off her pantyhose and fondles her before attempting to strangle her.
 As she wakes, Alan snaps out of it and hides her pantyhose.
-Alan tells her manager, Steve Landers, she is still dizzy from nitrous oxide.
-When Steve realizes what really happened, he returns, punches Alan, and threatens a lawsuit.
-Alan ends the day early and sends his staff and patients home, including Sarah, a teenager who wants to have her braces removed.
+Alan tells her manager, Steve Landers, that she is still dizzy from nitrous oxide.
+When Steve realizes what happened, he returns, punches Alan, and threatens a lawsuit.
+Alan ends the day early and sends his staff and patients home, including Sarah, a teenager who wants her braces removed.